smartman1234/Network_Management_System/readme.md

 // 2015--11-29
 * change the database to localhost:5432

-* test why raw snmpget function is troublesome    --- ok, can still use shell_exeu to call snmpget on linux
-* build auto discoverty range input handler
 * build auto discovery range functiion   --- ok
+* test why raw snmpget function is troublesome    --- ok can still use shell_exeu to call snmpget on linux, but need to give the permission on Linux

+// 2015-11-30
+* change the daemon_main ip feeder   --- ok
+* build auto discoverty range input handler  --- ok

 * build ip single add handler
 * build ip single spot functions
-* change the daemon_main ip feeder   --- ok
-* test the back process
+* fix the back process with auto-cremental id